 Being in the military also makes you eligible for a VA loan.
 It’s a type of mortgage you can get through the Department of Veterans Affairs.
 The program includes benefits that can relieve you from paying premiums during deployment and after discharge from active duty.

-Factors That Affect Car Insurance Costs for Veterans
+Cost Factors That Affect Car Insurance for Veterans

 Car insurance rates for veterans are typically lower than nonveterans because they have fewer accidents and violations and a higher credit score, which adds up to an excellent driving record.